PLEASE REFER TO THIS DOCUMENT WHEN PREPARING AN APPLICATION.

 |Patterns of Power and Decision-making*||Who decides, influences, and exercises control over material, human, intellectual, and financial resources in the family, community and country?
 Why?
 Will women have control over and benefit from assets they may result from participating in the work?
 Are there any risks associated with disrupting these patterns, even if it is what beneficiaries want?
 This should include structural barriers, leadership norms, and entry points.|

 Findings from this analysis should be accounted for at the design phase and integrated throughout proposal documents, as appropriate.
 The following list provides illustrative categories and questions to consider.

-Applicants should include a clear plan for: (1) regularly reviewing and updating the gender analysis with local partners/beneficiaries, and (2) making any necessary adjustments to the program design based on new findings or developments in the local, national, and/or regional context.
+Applicants should include a clear plan for: (1) regularly reviewing and updating the gender and inclusion analysis with local partners/beneficiaries, and (2) making any necessary adjustments to the program design based on new findings or developments in the local, national, and/or regional context.

 - How will you deal with gender norms, discrimination, and vulnerability in this work?